nitpweb/photoGallery/readme.md

-## POST request for receiving image ID
+## GET request for receiving image ID

-POST request to any page which is available for receiving image ID through our API doesn't require any authentication.
-You may get the id of images which is available in the specified folder by sending a POST request to 'https://phogallery.herokuapp.com/imgId' URL and setting the branch key value to the folder name (i.e:- branch: 'Computer Science & Engineering').
+GET request to any page which is available for receiving image ID through our API doesn't require any authentication.
+You may get the id of images which is available in the specified folder by sending a GET request to `https://phogallery.herokuapp.com/imgId` URL and setting the branch key value to the folder name (i.e:- branch: 'Computer Science & Engineering').
 For dressing the image URL, you have to inclose the image id received from API by `https://drive.google.com/uc?id=......&export=download`.
 Branch values which our API currently providing are: